One of France's most celebrated rivers: wide, peaceful, calm, flat

 Day 3 - At Carennac

-A fairytale village with a jumble of cottages and C16 turreted manor houses and the remains of the ramparts and the once-magnificent priory.
-Fenelon, still celebrated as the village's most famous son, was the very popular bishop here in 1681 - and a local aperitif is named after him!
-It's fun exploring the narrow streets and alleyways and walks round the village and on the causse provide some of the very best views of the Dordogne.
-To explore further afield, you might like to hire a bike and visit the Gouffre de Padirac (9km away), one of the region's important spectacles - amazing caverns, huge galleries, and a boat trip on the underwater lake.
+A fairytale village with a jumble of cottages and C16 turreted manor houses along with the remains of the ramparts and the once-magnificent priory.
+Fenelon, still celebrated as the village's most famous son, was the very popular bishop here in 1681, and a local aperitif is named after him!
+It's fun exploring the narrow streets and alleyways and walks around the village, and on the causse provide some of the very best views of the Dordogne.
+To explore further afield, you might like to hire a bike and visit the Gouffre de Padirac (9km away), one of the region's important spectacles where you'll find amazing caverns, huge galleries, and a boat trip on the underwater lake.

 Day 4 - Carennac / Meyronne 20km/12.5mi/4hr

-On the first part of the journey you pass below massive cliffs, paddling past four impressive riverside chateaux before arriving at Meyronne and our gorgeous chateau hotel.
+On the first part of the journey you pass below massive cliffs, paddling past four impressive riverside chateaux before arriving at Meyronne and our spectacular C11 chateau hotel.

 Day 5 - At Meyronne

-Why not relax at the hotel's pool?
-Or take a pleasant walk to the south of the river, by the Rochers Ste Marie and the Grotte de Lacave?
-Rocamadour is only a 15km taxi ride away.
-Together with the Mont St Michel, it is France's most venerated religious site.
-Kings have climbed the steps to the basilica on their knees.
-Sailors pray to the Black Madonna when in peril, and the bell of her chapel rings each time she rescues another ship.
+Why not relax at the hotel's pool, or take a pleasant walk to the south of the river, by the Rochers Ste Marie and the Grotte de Lacave?
+Rocamadour (only a 15km taxi ride away), together with the Mont St Michel, is France's most venerated religious site.
+Kings once climbed the steps to the basilica on their knees, sailors prayed to the Black Madonna when in peril and the bell of her chapel rang each time she rescued another ship.
 The chapel is full of little model ships presented in gratitude.

 Day 6 - Meyronne / Souillac 16km/10mi/4hr

-Today is an easy paddle, with lots of interesting things along the river.
-You pass - and can visit - the caves of Lacave (over a mile of caverns with curious stalactites reflecting in the water) and some beautiful riverside chateaux (look out for Belcastel and the impressive Chateau de la Treyne in particular).
+Today is an easy paddle, with lots of interesting things to see along the river.
+You'll pass, and can visit, the Grotte de Lacave (over a mile of caverns with curious stalactites reflecting in the water) and some beautiful riverside chateaux (look out for Belcastel and the impressive Chateau de la Treyne in particular).

 Day 7 - At Souillac